 For employments governed by rules other than Swedish, remuneration may be duly adjusted for compliance with mandatory rules or established local practice, taking into account, to the extent possible, the overall purpose of these guidelines.

 The guidelines promotion of the Company’s business strategy, long-term interests and sustainability

-A Long-term share-related incentive plan in form of a share saving program has been implemented in the Company.
-The plan has been resolved by a general meeting and is therefore excluded from these guidelines.
-The long-term share-related incentive plan resolved on the AGM 2020 is excluded for the same reason.
-Unlike the program resolved by the extraordinary general meeting 2019, the proposed plan is directed only to two additional senior executives.
-The proposed plan follows otherwise similar principles as the long-term incentive program resolved by the extraordinary general meeting 2019.
+Long-term share-related incentive plans in form of a share saving program has been implemented in the Company.
+The plans have been resolved by the annual general meeting 2019 and 2020, therefore they are excluded from these guidelines.
 The plans include among others the CEO and other senior executives in the group.
 For more information regarding these incentive plans, including the criteria which the outcome depends on, please see https://www.karnovgroup.com/en/incentive-program/.